igvteam/igv-docs/igv-docs/docs/UserGuide/reference_genome.md

 ![](img/GenomeToAddToListNew.png){width=356}

 !!! tip " "
-    See the *Advanced* section of this User Guide for information on how to [host your own customized list of genomes](./advanced/hosting_genomes.md).
+    See the *Advanced* section of this User Guide for information on how to [host your own customized list of genomes](../advanced/reference_genomes_adv/#customizing-hosted-genomes).

+!!! tip " "
+    IGV's hosted genomes require an internet connection.
+See the *Advanced* section of this User Guide for information on how to [download a hosted genome for offline use of IGV](../advanced/reference_genomes_adv/#using-hosted-genomes-offline).

 ### Other genomes

+To load a reference genome that is not included in IGV's set of hosted genomes, you can load the file the specifies the genome by clicking on ***Genomes > Load Genome from File*** or ***Genomes > Load Genome from URL***.

+When you load a reference genome via the *Genomes* menu, it will be added to the genome dropdown menu and from then on you can select it from there.

+#### Sequence only

-If you have the FASTA file for the sequence of your reference genome of interest, it can be loaded by clicking on ***Genomes > Load Genome from File*** or ***Genomes > Load Genome from URL***.
-In this case, the gene annotations will not be loaded automatically, but if you have the gene annotation file, it can be loaded like any other data file via the ***Files > Load from*** menus.
+If you load the FASTA file for the sequence of your reference genome of interest, the gene annotations will not be loaded automatically.
+If you have the gene annotation file, it can be loaded like any other data file via the ***Files > Load from*** menus.

-To automatically load gene annotations, as well as an optional cytoband file, you can create a genome JSON file as described in the [File Formats: Genomes](../FileFormats/Genomes/#igv-reference-genome-json) XXXXXXX section.
-The genome JSON file is loaded via the *Genomes* menu.

 FASTA files can be plain text or block gzipped, and must be indexed with a .fai as defined by the Samtools suite (www.htslib.org).
 If the file is plain text (not block gzipped) and not indexed, IGV will attempt to index it.
-IGV remembers the location of the FASTA file and the file will appear in the genome dropdown menu.

-When you load a reference genome via the *Genomes* menu, it will be added to the genome dropdown menu and from then on you can select it from there.
+#### Full reference genome

+To automatically load gene annotations, as well as an optional cytoband file, along with the genome sequence, you can create and load a genome JSON file, which described in the [File Formats: Genomes](../FileFormats/Genomes/#igv-reference-genome-json) section.

 # Removing a genome from the menu
 When you have loaded a reference genome, it will remain in the genome dropdown menu unless you remove it.
 IGV uses the folder ```<userhome>/igv/genomes``` to store information about the genomes in the menu.